Ready to Get Cooking?

 - Sesame Seeds - toasted for crunch

-- Green onions - or chives
+- Green onion - or chives

 Have all your ingredients prepped before you begin